AlexandreFenyo/net-monitor/README.md

 Therefore, you can launch the net-monitor server with Eclipse on port 8080.
 This way, the net-monitor server answers to http requests sent to http://localhost:8080/net-monitor and to web socket connections sent to http://localhost:8080/net-monitor/dispatch/socket.

-Connect your browser to http://localhost:8082/src/main/webapp/index-serve.html
+Connect your browser to http://localhost:8082/src/main/webapp/index-serve.html to

 [ note : attention au process node.js qui peut tourner en background sous Windows ]